rvanasperen/skeer/README.md

 An open source budget management app for developers.

-I created this project because existing open source offerings are too complex, and paid offerings are too expensive.
-I'm a developer, not an accountant.
+I created this project because existing open source offerings are either too simple or too complex, and paid offerings are too expensive and opinionated.

+I'm not an accountant.
+I'm just a developer looking to get some insights and fancy graphs on my hard-earned dough.

+PRs welcome.

 ### Status